bgurzick/SBA-308A-JavaScript-Web-Application/README.md

 Eventually, I got something good and functioning, but I had to sacrifice a few of the recommended requirements.
 Although, of note, our temp. instructor, Patrick, said: "For the SBA: only the GET requirement is necessary.
 POST, PATCH, PUT requirements have been eliminated."
 So that helps a little.

-BIG BIG lesson learned in this one, is to make sure my chosen API is functioning how I want to BEFORE I run with a concept and start writing code.
+Big lesson learned in this one, is to make sure my chosen API is functioning how I want (and is the info I want) BEFORE I run with a concept and start writing code.

 Basically I had to burn everything down and start from scratch.
 I wanted to do baseball, but we've got a couple of dog breeds instead.

+UPDATE: added search functionality